 - Upload evidence of your English Ability issued within the last two years.

-- TOEFL*, TOEIC, and IELTS scores are accepted. (*We strongly recommend the TOEFL test.)
+- TOEFL*, TOEIC, IELTS and CEFR scores are accepted. (*We strongly recommend the TOEFL test.)

 - You can be exempted from submitting the evidence if:

 a) You are a native English speaker and chose “English” as your “Native Language” on the Online Admission System.